michaelroth1/mitoSoft.Common.Extensions/README.md

     //output: "some message form mitoSoft at Dec 24.";
 ```

-Furthermore it is also possible to format the date like
+Furthermore it is also possible to use date-format-patterns like

 ```c#
     var s = "{{Date:yyyy}-{DATE:MM}-{Date:dd} {date:HH:mm}}";